 How do I scale testing across different user personas or audience segments?

-Use RocketShip HQ's Modular Creative System: build 5-6 proven hooks, combine them with 3-4 narrative structures, 2-3 CTA variations, and test at the persona level rather than the creative element level.
-This generates 240-360 unique permutations from one core concept, and you test personas in parallel, not serially.
+Use RocketShip HQ’s Modular Creative System: build proven hooks and narrative structures to generate 240-360 unique permutations from one core concept, with 2-3 CTA variations.
+Test at the persona level rather than the creative element level, running personas in parallel, not serially.

 Most teams test hook A vs. hook B on their entire audience.
 Instead, segment your audience into 4 personas (e.g., fitness newcomers, gym regulars, home trainers, competitive athletes) and run the same 2-hook test in each segment simultaneously.
 You'll discover that hook A wins overall, but hook B actually outperforms with competitive athletes.
 This insight scales your budget more efficiently because you're targeting the right message to the right person.